Bangis041/Academy/academy_machine.md

 ![image](https://github.com/Bangis041/academy-/assets/74382096/64a793e0-cdc9-4e1b-8199-4617a0b93152)

 After getting in, the only interesting thing here was that there was a place to upload images.
-Good news is that not only images an be uploaded there, .php files could also be uploaded.
+Good news is that not only images can be uploaded there, .php files could also be uploaded.
 I used that to my advantage to get a reverse shell.
 I simply searched on google fpr php reverse shell.
 I copied the code into a file, activated a listener and uploaded the file and I WAS IN ONCE AGAIN😂.
 It was almost a dead end so i used an automation tool i learned about on https://tryhackme.com/r/room/linprivesc.
 Just search 'linpeas' on google.
 I found the script,

 ![image](https://github.com/Bangis041/academy-/assets/74382096/2437bec1-dff5-49ae-9557-dd9d001422cb)